azurekid/DefenderXDR/README.md

 ## Prerequisites

-- PowerShell 5.1 or PowerShell 7+
+- PowerShell Core 7.0 or higher
 - Azure AD Application with appropriate permissions:
   - `SecurityEvents.Read.All` - Read security events
   - `SecurityEvents.ReadWrite.All` - Read and write security events